history of cgm

 2016 saw the addition of a community ministries program to help get churches to partner either with each other or with CGM to meet relief needs of those in our community.
 And in August, the CGM Pre-K was opened with part-time hours, and by November it was open full-time.

-In the summer of 2017, Bryan Kelly stepped down as executive director and was succeeded by Justin Hampton.
-Bryan continues in a founder role, teaching and mentoring, and connecting people with the mission of CGM.
+In the summer of 2017, Bryan Kelly stepped down as executive director for a year to focus on fundraising and vision casting, and was succeeded by Justin Hampton.
+Bryan returned to the executive director role in September 2018.